top of page

 Our keynote speakers this year are Kelly Dodson and Sue Milliken from Far Reaches Farm.
 Several years ago, they started Far Reaches Botanical Conservancy whose mission is to facilitate the acquisition and introduction of threatened and vulnerable ornamental plants.
 The plants they collect will be maintained as a living reference collection for public education and scientific purposes with the goal of conservation through cultivation via distribution to botanic and public gardens, botanists and researchers plus professional and amateur gardeners and horticulturists.

-For the first time, the Whidbey Gardening Workshop offers hands-on classes during which each student creates something to bring home and enjoy in their own gardens.
-In addition to our typica gardening classes, attendees can choose from these classes during the day: Building a Mason Bee House, Practicing the Skills of Transplanting Seedlings, or Discover the Art of Kokedama.
+Again this year, the Whidbey Gardening Workshop offers the much appreciated hands-on classes during which each student creates something to bring home and enjoy in their own gardens.
 For a small additional fee, you’ll make it and take it home.
 These sessions may fill up fast, so complete your registration early!